isomerpages/mol-services/_get-digitally-ready/00-get-digital.md

 If you have already applied, you may check your application status <a href="https://eservice.imda.gov.sg/das/homepage" target="_blank">here</a>.

-### Want to get a computer but no or limited financial means to do so?
+### Want to get a computer but have limited finances?

-Don’t worry!
 The NeuPC Plus scheme helps students and persons with disabilities in need.

 If you are eligible, you could receive: